 Child Protection is a key aspect of safeguarding which is concerned with protecting children from abuse and maltreatment, and involves working with social care and/or the police when a child is deemed to be at risk of significant harm.
 There are 4 categories of abuse (click on each for definition):

 Some of the signs of abuse and/or problematic mental health include the following indicators.
-However, it should be remembered that there may be a perfectly innocent explanation for any of these; it is important not to jump to conclusions.
+However, it should be remembered that there may be a perfectly innocent explanation for any of these and it is important not to jump to conclusions.
 To this end our Pastoral and Safeguarding Teams will take any concerns seriously but ensure any enquiries are made in a sensitive manner:

 - Changes in appearance including personal hygiene and weight loss